 16 riders are preparing themselves for the annual 100 mile bike ride through London and Surrey

 After our recent heatwave, our riders will be glad of a bit of cooler weather as on Sunday they will take on Prudential RideLondon.
 The event takes in a 100 mile course that will see 25,000 amateur cyclists tackle a challenge like no other.
-Making its way through London and Surrey, the route charts a similiar course to that of the London 2012 Olympic road cycling races.
+Making its way through London and Surrey, the route charts a similar course to that of the London 2012 Olympic road cycling races.

 The Prudential RideLondon-Surrey 100 will start in Queen Elizabeth Olympic Park, travelling through the Capital onto Surrey’s stunning country roads.
 Riders will then scale the county’s hilly terrain before a spectacular finish on The Mall in central London.